nicobailon/mcp-gemini-server/README.md

 ### Core Generation

 * **`gemini_generateContent`**
-  * *Description:* Generates non-streaming text content from a prompt.
+  * *Description:* Generates non-streaming text content from a prompt with optional URL context support.
   * *Required Params:* `prompt` (string)
   * *Optional Params:*
     * `modelName` (string) - Name of the model to use